leanix/leanix-custom-reports/pathfinder/vtables/projectdataqualitycompleteness/README.md

-# Application Data Quality Completeness
+# Report Data Quality Completeness

-A report that analyses applications based on a set of rules.
+A report that analyses projects based on a set of rules.

 ## Table of Contents